rajp152k/rajp152k.github.io/readme.md

  - ready to start kicking out content
  - minor tweaks still needed
  - resume and project pages need to be updated
+ - also will setup subdomains for some pages

 ### 30 - 07 - 2020